mrknmc/cslp/README.md

 ### Running the simulator
 To run the simulator just run `python run.py` in the simulator directory.

+### Running the unit tests
+Run any of the test files in the tests directory like so `python models_tests.py`.

 ### Optional arguments
 You can supply optional arguments:
   1. input file - `python run.py tests/test1`